checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

     parent: "Monitoring"
 ---

-At Checkly, we provide a reliable and performant solution for running synthetic monitoring and API checks across 22 regions.
-Our infrastructure is designed to be robust, but sometimes, unforeseen issues like server or network problems can crop up—whether on our side or yours.
-Often, these issues show up as isolated incidents that resolve on their own.
-However, in the worst cases, they can cause false positives in your check results, where Checkly might report that your site or server is slow or unavailable, even though you know it's up and running.

-In this section, we’ll take a closer look at why these intermittent issues can occur and how you can protect your monitoring setup from them.
+Effective monitoring stands and falls with its accuracy.
+You want to be alerted-and, if it comes to it, woken up in the middle of the night-only when there's a real issue.
+But the truth is, false positives can happen for various reasons.
+A check might be affected by harmless glitch in the network connection between Checkly and your check target, causing your site to be flagged as slow or unreachable, when, in fact, everything is functioning normally.

+The public internet, with its millions of networks and nodes, can be unpredictable, making occasional hiccups unavoidable.
+Thankfully, many of these are just isolated incidents that resolve on their own, and there are ways to protect your monitoring setup from them.

+In this section, we'll dive into why these issues happen and share strategies on minimizing the impact of false positives, allowing you to more clearly distinguish between a real problem and a simple network blip.

 ## Common Causes of Performance Variations

-Networking is complex, and hiccups happen.
-These can occur anywhere—within our infrastructure, on your end, or somewhere in between—and don’t necessarily mean that your server or site is actually down.
-Here are some common factors that can affect performance:
+When setting up your monitoring strategy, it's important to consider a few common factors that can affect networking performance:

 - **Network Latency:** The time it takes for data to travel between points.
 This can vary due to distance, routing, or congestion.
-- **Packet Loss:** Sometimes data packets don’t make it to their destination and need to be resent, causing delays.
+- **Packet Loss:** Sometimes data packets don’t reach their destination and need to be resent, leading to delays.
-- **Server Response Time:** Both our servers and yours might occasionally take a bit longer to respond.
+- **Server Response Time:** Servers might occasionally take longer to respond, or load balancers and backend services could be at capacity.
-- **Infrastructure Issues:** Temporary problems like routing errors, server load spikes, or scheduled maintenance.
+- **Infrastructure Issues:** Temporary issues like routing errors, server load spikes, or scheduled maintenance can also impact performance.

 While these factors are generally well-managed, they can’t be completely avoided.
 However, you can take steps to make your monitoring setup more resilient.